SushantSingh-23-01/comfyui_flowrider_nodes/readme.md

-Collection nodes performing random utility functions like:
+Collection of nodes performing random utility functions like:
-- JPG Saver: Aimed for final compressed images.
+- **JPG Saver**: Save images in `jpg` format.